vitormv/vmello-website/README.md

   Vitor Mello's Website
 </h1>

 This is the source code for my website.
 It is a statically generated using Gatsby, React.js and GraphQL.
+I had never used a Static Website Generator before, and thought building my website using one was a nice way to learnt the technology.
+I must say I really like it, and it provides nice ways to keep the content separated from the Components themselves.

-## 🧐 What's inside?
+### 🧐 What's inside?

 A quick look at the structure for this project: